Models of radiative linear seesaw with electrically charged mediators: Introduction

 In the present paper we propose a radiative realization of the linear seesaw mechanism, where the Dirac neutrino mass submatrix is generated at one or two loop level.
 The layout of the remainder of the paper is as follows.
 In section \ref{model} we describe two radiative linear seesaw models, where the Dirac neutrino mass matrix is generated at one and two loops.
 The implications of the two loop radiative linear seesaw model in leptogenesis is discussed in section \ref{lepto}.
-The consequences of the radiative seesaw models in leptogenesis as well as the muon and electron anomalous magnetic moments and dark matter are discusssed in sections \ref{lepto} and \ref{gminus2muandDM}, respectively.
-We state our conclusions in section \ref{conclusions}.
+The consequences of the radiative linear seesaw models in muon anomalous magnetic moment, dark matter, charged lepton flavor violation and leptogenesis are discusssed in sections \ref{sec:G-2}, \ref{section-DM}, \ref{clfv} and \ref{lepto}, respectively.
+We state our conclusions in section \ref {conclusions}.
 Appendix \ref{fullnumatrix} shows in full detail the perturbative diagonalization procedure of the full $7\times 7$ neutrino mass matrix.